okumuramura/LCT/README.md

 | Ctrl + S    | Save document (not yet)    |
 | Mouse right | Open context menu          |
 | Mouse wheel | Zoom +/-                   |

+`Saving not ready yet, but you can manualy place json with nodes in src/editor.json to save editor's state`